muellermichel/guetzli/README.md

 2) `sudo pip install Flask pystache`.

 3) Feed guetzli to the python: `python ./server.py`.

+4) Enjoy on localhost:5000 or [Your-Devserver-URL]:5000 in case your server can be reached from the outside.
 For a production ready deployment, please see [Going Live!](docs/documentation.md#going-live)

-4) Enjoy on localhost:5000.

 Design Principles
 -----------------